Mortal Kombat (2021 film): Plot

 During an argument, Kano awakens his arcana, granting him the ability to shoot lasers from his scarred eye, much to his delight.
 Meanwhile, Cole is unable to awaken his arcana.
-Disappointed, Raiden sends Cole back to his family, revealing that he is a descendant of Hasashi.
+Disappointed, Raiden sends Cole back to his family, revealing that he is a descendant of Hanzo.
 Shang Tsung gathers his warriors, including Kano's former ally, Kabal, to attack the temple.
-Kabal convinces Kano to defect and sabotage the shield.
-During the fray, Jax awakens his arcana, granting him superhuman strength and upgraded arms.
-Concurrently, the Youngs are attacked by Goro.
+Kabal convinces Kano to defect and sabotage the shield in exchange for immense wealth.
+During the fray, Jax awakens his arcana, granting him superhuman strength and upgraded cybernetic arms.
+Concurrently, the Youngs are attacked by Prince Goro.
 Cole rouses his arcana, gaining a suit of armor that can absorb kinetic energy from physical attacks and a set of tonfas, and kills Goro before helping repel the attack on the temple.
 As Raiden teleports the Earthrealm fighters to the Void, a safe space between realms, Sub-Zero attempts to stop Cole.
-However, Kung Lao saves Cole from Sub-Zero and has his soul taken by Shang Tsung.
+However, Kung Lao saves Cole from Sub-Zero, only for Shang Tsung to take his soul.

 Cole proposes a plan to force Outworld's champions into single combat with them before neutralizing Sub-Zero together.
 Agreeing with the plan, Raiden gives Cole Hanzo's kunai, which still has Hanzo's blood on it.
 Raiden transports Cole and his allies to their targets.
-While defeating Outworld's champions, Sonya kills Kano and acquires his dragon mark, gaining the ability to fire energy blasts from her arms.
-Sub-Zero abducts Cole's family to lure him into a one-on-one fight.
-Overpowered, Cole uses the kunai and drains the blood from it, releasing Hanzo as the vengeful specter, Scorpion.
+While defeating Outworld's champions, Sonya kills Kano and acquires his dragon mark, gaining the ability to fire energy blasts from her arms, which she uses to kill Mileena; Liu Kang kills Kabal while Jax kills Shang Tsung's general, Reiko.
+Sub-Zero abducts and freezes Cole's family to lure him into a one-on-one fight.
+Overpowered, Cole uses the kunai and drains the blood from it, releasing Hanzo as the vengeful specter Scorpion.
 Recognizing Cole as his descendant, Scorpion helps him kill Sub-Zero and free his family.
-Thanking Cole for freeing him and requesting that he take care of the Hasashi bloodline, Scorpion departs as Raiden, the other champions, and Shang Tsung arrive.
+Thanking Cole for freeing him and requesting that he take care of the Hasashi bloodline, Scorpion departs as Raiden, the other champions, and Shang Tsung arrive, with Liu Kang warming up Cole's family.

 Shang Tsung threatens to bring armies instead of individual fighters next time they meet.
 Raiden banishes him, declaring his intention to train new warriors for the next tournament and assigning his current champions to recruit them.
-Cole then departs to Los Angeles to search for martial arts movie star Johnny Cage.
+Cole then departs to Los Angeles to search for martial arts film star Johnny Cage.